XML-team/XML-Project/README.md

-# Project05-XML
+# XML Reader and Writer

-We worked together to make an XML Reader and Creator which can read an XML file and show its content in addition to create a new XML file.
+This project allows users to read and write to files in XML format.
+Clean code, efficiency and asynchronization has been considered while developing this application.

 ## Team Members: